JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 #### Convert byte arrays into images {label="EAP"}

-If the file you are reading is a bitmap (JPEG, PNG, BMP, WEBP) or an XML vector image, you can use these functions to convert them into `ImageBitmap` or `ImageVector` objects suitable for the `Image()` composable:
+If the file you are reading is a bitmap (JPEG, PNG, BMP, WEBP) or an XML vector image, you can use the following functions to convert them into `ImageBitmap` or `ImageVector` objects suitable for the `Image()` composable:

 ```kotlin